 Many people think of floorcraft as safety measures intended to keep the milonga running in an orderly and safe way.
-Examples of such measures include dividing the dance floor into lanes, avoiding zigzagging between lanes, maintaining the flow and avoiding blocking the traffic, not dancing against the traffic, keeping a proper distance to prevent accident, and using safe and compact steps, etc.
+Examples of such measures include dividing the dance floor into lanes, avoiding zigzagging between lanes, not dancing against the traffic, maintaining the flow and avoiding blocking the traffic, keeping a proper distance to prevent accident, and using safe and compact steps, etc.

 In comparison, the following example is more relaxed and tasteful.

 These Hungarian dancers are about the same age, but they dance in an easygoing and unhurried way, slower, and use more pauses.
 The glaring example is the couple in white and purple appeared at 0:00-0:35 in the center and again 0:55-1:05 to the right.
 The man danced patiently, giving the woman enough time to finish her steps and not pushing her to chase the beats.
 Sometimes he paused to enjoy the moment, adding an interesting variety to the composition.
 It must be pointed out that floor crafting is mainly the man's job.
 The woman's job is to beautify the dance with her colorful footwork, but she cannot change the choreography.
 That responsibility lies in the leader.
 (See The Gender Roles in Tango.)
 Too often, we see men so focus on the steps that they neglect their leading duty, which is to plot the dance, making it interesting, diversified, musical and well-arranged, so that it can bring the woman's feminine beauty into full play.
 That is not to say that the woman does not contribute to the choreography.
 Often, the couple rushes because the woman dances with great haste, forcing the man to rush with her as a result.
 A good follower inspires the leader and allows him the complete freedom to lead and shine her.
 Tango is a teamwork in which the two sexes play different roles.
 It requires intimate cooperation between the partners.